mmazzarolo/react-native-modal-datetime-picker/README.md

 Please make sure you're on the latest version of `react-native-modal-datetime-picker` and of the [`@react-native-community/datetimepicker`](https://github.com/react-native-community/datetimepicker).
 [We already closed several iOS 14 issues that were all caused by outdated/cached versions of the community datetimepicker](https://github.com/mmazzarolo/react-native-modal-datetime-picker/issues?q=%22ios+14%22).

+### Why is the picker not visible/transparent on iOS?

+Please make sure you're on the latest version of `react-native-modal-datetime-picker` and of the [`@react-native-community/datetimepicker`](https://github.com/react-native-community/datetimepicker).
+Also, double check that the picker light/dark theme is aligned with the OS one (e.g., don't "force" a theme using `isDarkModeEnabled`).

 ### Why can't I show an alert after the picker has been hidden (on iOS)?